RepoRange/LedgerLite/README.md

 1. **Authenticate using Google**: Click on the "Login with Google" button to authenticate your session.
 2. **Manage Ledger Entries**: Use the provided interface to create, view, edit, or delete your ledger entries.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or bug fixes, please feel free to open an issue or submit a pull request.